SAP-samples/btp-setup-automator/README.md

 You'll notice that the prompt in your terminal has changed, because you are now working inside the Docker container that you just started.

-You can now run the main script `btpsa` with the following command and you'll be deploying a CAP application on your SAP BTP Trial account (the default [usecase](docs/USECASES.md)):
+You can now run the main script `btpsa` with the following command and you'll be deploying a CAP application on your SAP BTP Trial account (the [default use case](usecases/released/default.json)).

 ```bash
 ./btpsa